-How to Get Out of a Lease Early
+How to get out of a lease early

 Life happens — a new job, a relationship change, unsafe living conditions.
 Whatever the reason, breaking a lease early can feel stressful, especially when you're worried about legal consequences.
 The good news is that there are several legitimate ways to get out of a lease, and understanding your options can save you thousands of dollars.